Probate Q&A Series

 Short Answer

 In North Carolina probate matters before the Clerk of Superior Court, you can ask for more time by filing a written Motion to Extend Time or Motion to Continue and explaining the reason.
-If you ask before the deadline or hearing, the clerk may extend time “for cause shown” (typically up to 10 days, longer for good cause).
+If you ask before the deadline or hearing, the clerk may extend time “for cause shown.”
 If a deadline has already passed, you must show excusable neglect.
-All parties may also file a written stipulation extending time up to 30 days without a court order.
+Parties may also agree in writing to an extension, subject to the applicable rules and the clerk’s control of the hearing calendar.

 Understanding the Problem